-By design, the RCP emission and concentration pathways were originally developed using particular socio-economic development pathways, but those are no longer considered (Moss et al., 2010).
-The different levels of emissions and climate change represented in the RCPs can hence be explored against the backdrop of different socio-economic development pathways (SSP1 to SSP5) (Section 1.6.1.1; Cross-Chapter Box 1.4).
+By design, the RCP emissions and concentrations pathways were originally developed using particular socio-economic development pathways, but those are no longer considered (Moss et al., 2010).
+The different levels of emissions and climate change represented in the RCPs can hence be explored against the backdrop of different socio-economic development pathways (SSP1 to SSP5; Section 1.6.1.1 and Cross-Chapter Box 1.4).
 This integrative SSP-RCP framework (‘SSPX-RCPY’ in Table 1.4) is now widely used in the climate impact and policy analysis literature (e.g., ICONICS, 2021; Green et al., 2020; O’Neill et al., 2020), where climate projections obtained under the RCP scenarios are analysed against the backdrop of various SSPs.
-Considering various levels of future emissions and climate change for each socio-economic development pathway was an evolution from the previous SRES framework (IPCC, 2000), in which socio-economic and emission futures were closely aligned.
+Considering various levels of future emissions and climate change for each socio-economic development pathway was an evolution from the previous SRES framework (IPCC, 2000), in which socio-economic and emissions futures were closely aligned.

 The new set of scenarios (SSP1-1.9 to SSP5-8.5) now features a higher top level of CO2 emissions (SSP5-8.5 compared to RCP8.5), although the most significant change is again the addition of a very low climate change mitigation scenario (SSP1-1.9, compared to the previous low scenario, RCP2.6).
 Also, historically, none of the previous scenario sets featured a scenario that involves a very pronounced peak-and-decline emissions trajectory, but SSP1-1.9 does so now.
-The full set of nine SSP scenarios now includes a high aerosol emission scenario (SSP3-7.0).
+The full set of nine SSP scenarios now includes a high-aerosol-emissions scenario (SSP3-7.0).
 The RCPs featured more uniformly low aerosol trajectories across all scenarios (Cross-Chapter Box 1.4, Figure 2).
-More generally, the SSP scenarios feature a later peak of global emission for the lower scenarios, simply as a consequence of historical emissions not having followed the trajectory projected by previous low scenarios (Figure 1.28).
+More generally, the SSP scenarios feature a later peak of global emissions for the lower scenarios, simply as a consequence of historical emissions not having followed the trajectory projected by previous low scenarios (Figure 1.28).

 Over the last decades, discussions around scenarios have often focussed on whether recent trends make certain future scenarios more or less probable or whether all scenarios are too high or too low.
 When the SRES scenarios first appeared, the debate was often whether the scenarios were overestimating actual world emissions developments (e.g., Castles and Henderson, 2003).
 With the strong emissions increase throughout the 2000s, that debate then shifted towards the question of whether the lower future climate change mitigation scenarios were rendered unfeasible (Pielke et al., 2008; van Vuuren and Riahi, 2008).
-Historical emissions over 2000 to 2010 approximately track the upper half of SRES and RCP projections (Figure 1.28).
-More generally, the global fossil and industrial CO2 emissions of recent decades tracked approximately the middle of the projected scenario ranges (see Fig 1.28), although with regional differences (Pedersen et al., 2020).
+Historical emissions between 2000 and 2010 approximately track the upper half of SRES and RCP projections (Figure 1.28).
+More generally, the global fossil and industrial CO2 emissions of recent decades tracked approximately the middle of the projected scenario ranges (Figure 1.28), although with regional differences (Pedersen et al., 2020).

-The likelihood of reference scenarios, scenario uncertainty and storylines
+The Likelihood of Reference Scenarios, Scenario Uncertainty and Storylines